pymupdf/PyMuPDF/docs/document.rst

      You can also use index notation with the new chapter-based page identification: use *page = doc[(5, 2)]* to load the third page of the sixth chapter.

      To maintain a consistent API, for document types not supporting a chapter structure (like PDFs), :attr:`Document.chapter_count` is 1, and pages can also be loaded via tuples *(0, pno)*.
 See this [#f3]_ footnote for comments on performance improvements.

+  .. method:: recolor(components=1)

+    PDF only: Change the color component counts for all object types text, image and vector graphics for all pages.

+    :arg int components: desired color space indicated by the number of color components: 1 = DeviceGRAY, 3 = DeviceRGB, 4 = DeviceCMYK.

+    The typical use case is 1 (DeviceGRAY) which converts the PDF to grayscale.

   .. method:: reload_page(page)